raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

---- task ---

-Now think about how the user will interact with your project.

-For example:
-+ "When the user clicks on the green flag, a sprite moves"

-+ "When the user clicks on the sprite, the sprite gets brighter"

-Write your initial idea down or tell a friend or family member.
-It's easier to make a project when you can explain what your idea is.

-You might have lots of other ideas.
-Start with the initial idea first.

---- /task ---

 You now need to think about **how** you are going to say your message.
 You can either add your message as a **sprite/sprites** or a **sound**.

 --- task ---